Checking Open and Listening Ports on Linux Using netstat and ss

 To learn how to install netstat, interpret its output, and view common command line options, see our Inspecting Network Information with netstat guide.

 ss with no options displays TCP, UDP, and UNIX sockets.
-Similar to netstat, restrict the ss command’s output by using command-line options.
+Similar to netstat, this unrestricted list can get quite big on busy machines, so it is useful to restrict the ss command’s output by using command-line options.
 For example, to view all listening and non-listening TCP sockets issue the following command:

 The output resembles the following: